abhishekSarodaya/Employee_Salary_Prediction_using_Machine_Learning/README.md

 - Gender
 - ...and more

-This end-to-end machine learning project walks through the complete data science workflow — from raw data to production-ready deployment.
+This comprehensive machine learning project demonstrates the complete data science pipeline — transforming raw data into a production-ready predictive system for real-world salary classification.
 ---

 ## 🗂️ Dataset Description